mpailloncy/artifact-manager-s3-plugin/README.md

 Artifact Manager on S3 plugin needs an AWS credentials in order to access to the S3 Bucket, you can select one on the configuration page.
 If you do not select any AWS credential and keep the "" dropdown on the option "IAM instance Profile/user AWS configuration"
 Artifact Manager on S3 plugin would try to use the IAM instance profile credentials of the Jenkins host, or user AWS configuration (~/.aws).

 ![](images/configure-credentials.png)

 Every time you archive/unarchive or download an artifact, Jenkins will generate a temporary URL, it will be valid for an hour, so if you try to reuse an artifact download URL one hour later was generated, it will not be valid, you cannot download the artifact with that URL any more, thus you have to go back to Jenkins and click on the artifact to download it again.

 If you use a regular Key/Secret AWS Credentials you can set the token duration by adding the property `-Dio.jenkins.plugins.artifact_manager_jclouds.s3.S3BlobStoreConfig.sessionDuration` to the Jenkins JVM properties, the default value is one hour.
 However if you set and IAM Role to assume on the AWS credential, the token duration is always one hour, this parameter does not change the duration in AWS Credentials Plugin settings.

+# Interoperability with Google Cloud Storage

+As Google Cloud Storage has interoperability capabilities (see [this documentation](https://cloud.google.com/storage/docs/interoperability), Artifact Manager on S3 plugin can be used with a GCS bucket if needed.

+Prerequisites:

+ * A Google Cloud Storage bucket
+ * A Google Service Account HMAC key on this bucket (Access ID and Secret), see [this documentation](https://cloud.google.com/storage/docs/authentication/hmackeys)

+Configuration steps:

+ * Create an AWS Credentials with the Access ID / Secret of the HMAC key generated
+ * Follow the [plugin Configuration](#configuration) and ensure:
+  * `storage.googleapis.com` is used as "Custom Endpoint"
+  * Tick "Disable Session Token"
+  * Use the Amazon Credentials created using the HMAC keys

 # Extending Artifact Manager on S3 plugin